Summary

 Modern all-in-one formula to retrieve tax rate information

-At a high level, we are using the CHOOSECOLS function to retrieve the columns we need in a single step.
-To get the "From" column, we use the XMATCH function to determine the correct numeric column index by matching the status in C4 against the status_list:
+At a high level, we are using the CHOOSECOLS function to get the columns we need based on the filing status.
+However, before we get the columns, we use the FILTER function to get tax rates for the selected year like this:

 XMATCH(C4,status_list)*2

-We then multiply the result by 2, since each tax status has two columns, starting with column 2.
-To get the "To" column, we use XMATCH again in the same way:
+We multiply the result by 2, since each tax status has two columns, starting with column 2.
+To get an index for the "To" column, we use XMATCH again in the same way:

 XMATCH(C4,status_list)*2+1

-Now, when the taxpayer status is changed, XMATCH calculates new column indexes.
+When a user selects a different taxpayer status, XMATCH calculates new column indexes.
 For example, if we choose "Married filing jointly", the "From" column becomes 4, the "To" column becomes 5, and the tax rate remains unchanged as 1.

 Traditional formula option